lambda-chat/python-template/README.md

 - `dist/` is empty volume which masks original `dist/` if it exists.
 - You cannot commit with GUI if GPG is activated.
 Use the integrated terminal instead.
-- If you already created virtualenvs outside of container, please remove `.venv` and `.cache` before "Reopen Folder in Container".
+- If you already created virtualenvs outside of container, please remove `.venv` before "Reopen Folder in Container".

 ## Known issues